NJ2020/drshti_yantrikarana/README.md

 # drshti_yantrikarana
-Repositor to quickly experiment with computer vision tasks for custom data sets like object classification, object detection etc
+Repositor to quickly experiment with computer vision tasks like object classification, object detection etc. for custom data sets